AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 1. In the Asset Library, select the **[!UICONTROL Filters]** tab.

    The criteria of your previous filter operation appear in the Filters pane.
-The Filters pane is divided into panels, with each panel representing a metadata field.
+The Filters pane is divided into panels, each representing a metadata field.
 Use the panels to choose which metadata fields to filter with, and within each field, to choose a metadata value for the filter operation.

    To run a filter operation you created and saved, select **[!UICONTROL Select Preset]**, and then choose the operation's name on the menu.